bradleybutler/Arduino_And_Processing/XboxRF24/Processing_Basics/README.md

 Define your serial

+    Serial myPort;
-Now in setup make your background
+Now in void setup

+Connect to your controller

+    control = ControlIO.getInstance(this);
+And define it's config file

+    cont = control.getMatchedDevice("yourconfig");
+Connect to the serial port, changing the COMX value to your Arduino's COM N

 Connect your controller and tell it which config file to do